ArsenyMironov/SFQED-Loops/README.md

 SFQED calculations are known to be lengthy and both hard to perform by hands and to represent in print.
 As an example, one may spend months struggling to recompute the 1-loop results from the paper [V. I. Ritus, Radiative corrections in quantum electrodynamics with intense field and their analytical properties, Ann.
 Phys.
 69, 555 (1972)].
 Computer algebra can be a lifesaver, allowing both to elaborate results efficiently and present full-length calculations.

-The aim of the SFQED-Loops scripts is
+The aims of the SFQED-Loops script collection are
 1. presentation a detailed calculation of a number of loop diagrams;
 2. development of an approach that will allow to proceed further in studies of SFQED higher-order loop or other types of processes;
 3. to accompany the following papers, containing the results and their analysis: